-In addition to an employment discrimination claim, an employee can bring an intentional infliction of emotional distress claim if an employer purposely causes severe emotional distress through extreme and outrageous conduct; winning such a case, however, is extremely difficult.
-Many courts recognize intentional infliction of emotional distress as a cause of action separate from a discrimination claim.
-In order to establish such a claim, plaintiffs must include the traditional elements of this tort in their prima facie case.
-However, in the absence of a bright-line standard for what level of harassment an employer must intentionally or negligently inflict on an employee, it is extremely difficult for LGBT plaintiffs
+In addition to an employment discrimination claim, an employee can bring an intentional infliction of emotional distress claim if an employer purposely causes severe emotional distress through extreme and outrageous conduct; winning such a case, however, is extremely difficult.143 Many courts recognize intentional infliction of emotional distress as a cause of action separate from a discrimination claim.144 In order to establish such a claim, plaintiffs must include the traditional elements of this tort in their prima facie case.145 However, in the absence of a bright-line standard for what level of harassment an employer must intentionally or negligently inflict on an employee, it is extremely difficult for LGBTQIA+ plaintiffs to survive a summary judgment motion.146 Courts have generally been build a case against an employer charged with discrimination); Sussman v.

-136. See, e.g., Hollander v.
-Am.
-Cyanamid Co., 895 F.2d 80, 85 (2d Cir.
-1990) (finding that because employers rarely leave a trail of concrete evidence, circumstantial evidence is an appropriate way to build a case against an employer charged with discrimination); Sussman v.
 N.Y.C.
 Health & Hosps.
 Corp., No. 94 CIV.
-8461 (DBS), 1997 WL 334964, at \15 (S.D.N.Y.
+8461 (DBS), 1997 WL 334964, at 15 (S.D.N.Y.
 June 16, 1997) (finding circumstantial evidence that employer's hostility towards employee increased after disclosure of employee's sexual orientation was sufficient to survive employer's motion for summary judgment).

-137. See, e.g., Goins v.
+141. See, e.g., Goins v.
 W. Grp., 635 N.W.2d 717, 724 (Minn.
 2001) ("Disparate treatment claims based on circumstantial evidence are governed by the burden-shifting framework established under the McDonnell Douglas scheme.
 This scheme allocates the burden of producing evidence between the parties and establishes the order of presentation of proof.
 A plaintiff must first establish a prima facie case of discriminatory motive.
 If the plaintiff makes this showing, the burden of production then shifts to the employer to articulate a legitimate nondiscriminatory reason for its adverse employment action.
 If the employer articulates such a reason, the plaintiff must then put forward sufficient evidence to demonstrate that the employer's proffered explanation was a pretext for discrimination.
 The burden of persuasion, however, remains with the plaintiff at all stages.").

-138. See Hollander, 895 F.2d at 84; Husman v.
+142. See Hollander, 895 F.2d at 84; Husman v.
 Toyota Motor Credit Corp., 220 Cal.
 Rptr.
 3d 42, 61-62 (Cal.
 App.
 2d Dist.
 2017), rev. denied (Sept.
 27, 2017).

-139. See, e.g., Kofoid v.
+143. See, e.g., Kofoid v.
 Woodard Hotels, 716 P.2d 771, 775 (Or.
 Ct.
 App.
 1986) (holding that lower court erred in finding that a statutory violation preempted the independent claim of intentional infliction of emotional distress); Holien v.
 Sears, Roebuck & Co., 677 P.2d 704, 705 (Or.
 Ct.
 App.
 1984) (establishing intentional infliction of emotional distress as a separate claim in the jury verdicts).
 But see Steven Aptheker & Russell Penzer, Rethinking Tort Claims in Employment Discrimination Cases, 248 N.Y.L.J.
 55 (2012) (observing that tacking IIED onto employment discrimination claims in New York is routinely dismissed).

-140. See Alex B. Long, Using IIED Tort to Address Discrimination and Retaliation in the Workplace, 2022 U. ILL.
+144. See Alex B. Long, Using IIED Tort to Address Discrimination and Retaliation in the Workplace, 2022 U. ILL.
 L. REV. 1325, 1328 (2022).

-141. See Ellison v.
+145. See Ellison v.
 Stant, 136 P.3d 1242, 1249 n.5 (Utah Ct.
 App.
 2006) (stating that the traditional elements to establish intentional infliction of emotional distress are: (1) the defendant intentionally engaged in some conduct toward the plaintiff considered outrageous and intolerable in that it offends generally accepted standards of decency and morality; (2) the defendant engaged in such conduct either with the purpose of inflicting emotional distress or where a reasonable person would have known that such would result; and (3) the defendant's conduct directly resulted in severe emotional distress).